 Born in 1937, Phillips attended drawing classes and lectures on Renaissance iconography alongside his studies at Oxford.
-Back in the South London neighbourhood where he has lived and worked nearly all his life, Phillips was taught by Frank Auerbach at Camberwell School of Art.
+Back in the South London neighbourhood where he lived and worked nearly all his life, Phillips was taught by Frank Auerbach at Camberwell School of Art.

 In the course of Phillips's teaching career, at Ipswich, Bath and Wolverhampton art schools, he introduced Brian Eno, his best student, to the ideas that helped Eno develop ambient and generative music.

+A Humument became a touchstone of Phillips's oeuvre.
+The Royal Academy’s 2015 Summer Exhibition dedicated a full room to it.
+Quotations from A Humument populate his other paintings, works of art criticism, and some of the songs he wrote when returning to music in the 1990s.
 Irma, a central character and the muse of A Humument, gave her name to an opera – conceived in 1969, recorded in 1977 and 1988, with its full score published in 2015.
 A new production directed by Netia Jones premièred at the South London Gallery in September 2017.